Contacts and Committee

 Lilian Lee Communications Coordinator lilian.lee@ed.ac.uk

-Regina Hansda LGBT+ Representative
+Regina Hansda Staff Pride Network Representative

-Shipra Bhatia Women of Colour Collective Representative
+Shipra Bhatia Women of Colour Collective Representative shipra.bhatia@ed.ac.uk

 ---